dali-lab/dali-challenges/README.md

 ![](docs/imgs/dali-mondays.gif)

-For new applicants to the DALI Lab we ask developer challenges.
+For new developer applicants to the DALI Lab we ask for a developer challenge.
 DALI hires two levels of developers based on experience and motivation.
 You may apply for dev I or II by completing one of the following challenges below.

 These challenges allow you try your hand at some design and some web coding as well as the ins and outs of an essential concept used in software design and development — version control.
 We'll be using git and github (the site you're at now!) to learn how manage multiple people working on the same document at the same time — all while having the ability to backup and revert your work.
 If this is all new to you, don't worry!
 We'll start from the beginning and build from there.